 Current Drought Conditions

 The precipitation deficit for Concord is currently 3.00 inches below average for this time of year.
 The National Weather Service predicts 33-40% above average precipitation for the region in the next 8-14 days.
-Weather conditions from yesterday and today will be helpful, but much more precipitation is needed to help make a difference.
+Much more rain is needed to help make a difference in drought conditions.